eSlate Voting FAQs

 How do I know that the way the electronic voting system recorded my vote is the same way I intended to cast my vote?

 Voters are able to confirm their electronic vote on the printed record called the Voter Verifiable Paper Trail (VVPAT).
 The voter compares their ballot with the VVPAT and can make changes before casting their ballot.
 The VVPAT is the voter’s confirmation that the electronic votes were cast correctly.
 In the case of a recount, Vote Centers are required by state law to use the paper record as the official vote tally.

 Yes.
 The eSlate has a Voter Verifiable Paper Trail (VVPAT).
 The VVPAT is a complete record of the voter’s ballot choices and is used to verify the election results and is the official record used in recounts.
 The eSlate prints a paper copy of the voter’s choices so that they can verify that their electronic vote matches the paper record prior to casting their ballot.
 This copy is printed in the selected language of the voter and is viewed through a clear cover on the printer that ensures no one can tamper with the ballot.
 Once the voter casts their ballot electronically, the paper rolls up out of view and into the secure printer box so that the next voter cannot see the previous voter’s selections.The paper rolls from the printer component of each voting system are collected and stored for 22 months in the case of a federal election and six months for a state/local election as regulated by California State law.

 What if a recount is necessary?

 The paper audit trail is used in the case of a recount.
-The eSlate provides Election Officials with a paper record of the votes cast.
+The eSlate provides Vote Center Representatives with a paper record of the votes cast.
 This cast vote record provides a means of recounting votes and ensuring that results are accurate.